Package 'spldv'

 nins

-numerical.
-Order of instrumental-variable approximation; as default nins = 2, such that H=(Z,WZ,W2Z)H = (Z, WZ, W^2Z) are used as instruments.
+Integer.
+Order of spatial instruments to generate; default is nins = 2, such that H=(Z,WZ,W2Z)H = (Z, WZ, W^2Z) are used as instruments.

 link